fomightez/general_scripted_plotting/README.md

 Two ways to use this script:
 - **Edit it to contain your data.**

-  Edit the script via text editor.
-Somehow assign your data and asign items like `labels`, `colors`, etc.
+  Edit the script directly via text editor.
+Assign your data and asign items like `labels`, `colors`, etc.

   Adjust the output image to be in the format you'd like.
 You may find `.png` best while developing because more easily directly viewed than `svg`.